-IR is available after Week 1's games and players may be initially placed on IR thru the conclusion of the waivers system in Week 10.
+IR is available after Week 1's games and players may be initially placed on IR thru the end of the regular season.

 Trades can occur at any time during the season before Week 11.
 At that point, no trading can occur until after the completion of the Super Bowl.
 Trades involving teams of the same owner will not be accepted.
 A player cannot be traded back to the same team during the same year (also known as the "Michael Vick Amendment").
 The commissioner reserves the right to review any trade and take any action he deems necessary.